KaoticFocus/IHC/CONVERSION_SUMMARY.md

 ## Overview

-The desktop Electron app has been successfully converted to a browser-based web application with an accompanying browser extension that provides desktop-like functionality.
+The application has been successfully converted to a browser-based web application with an accompanying browser extension that provides desktop-like functionality.

 ## Structure